noclue/vim_rs/examples/README.md

 # vim_rs usage examples
-This folder contains examples of how to use the vim_rs library.
+This workspace contains examples of how to use the vim_rs library.

 The examples are arranged in a Rust workspace to facilitate faster build time and thus faster development and testing.